KaiNorberg/PatchworkOS/README.md

 Im sure you have heard many an argument for and against the "everything is a file" philosophy.
 So I wont go over everything, but the primary reason for using it in PatchworkOS is "emergent behavior" or "composability" which ever term you prefer.

 Take the namespace sharing example, notice how there isent any actually dedicated "namespace sharing" system?
 There are instead a series of small, simple building blocks that when added together form a more complex whole.
-That is emergent behavior, by keeping things simple and most importantly interoperable, we can create very complex behaviour without needing to explicitly design it.
+That is emergent behavior, by keeping things simple and most importantly composable, we can create very complex behaviour without needing to explicitly design it.

 Lets take another example, say you wanted to wait on multiple processes with a `waitpid()` syscall.
 Well, thats not possible.
 So now we suddenly need a new system call.
-Meanwhile, in a "everything is a file system" we just have a pollable `/proc/[pid]/wait` file that acts that returns the exit status, now any behaviour that can be implemented with `poll()` can be used while waiting on processes, including waiting on multiple processes at once, waiting on a keyboard and a process, waiting with a timeout, or any weird combination you can think of.
+Meanwhile, in a "everything is a file system" we just have a pollable `/proc/[pid]/wait` file that blocks untill the process dies and returns the exit status, now any behaviour that can be implemented with `poll()` can be used while waiting on processes, including waiting on multiple processes at once, waiting on a keyboard and a process, waiting with a timeout, or any weird combination you can think of.

 Plus its fun.